Herald-Inc/Herald-Cli/README.md

 ```

 ## Deploying to AWS
- Once Herald has been initialized, it is ready to be deployed to AWS, run:
+ Once Herald has been initialized, it is ready to be deployed to AWS:

  ```
  $ herald deploy
  ```

- The user will be prompted for the VPC they wish to deploy Herald to.
+ The user will be prompted to select the VPC they wish to deploy Herald to.

  Select a VPC and confirm your choice.